proghead00/LeetcodeGrind/README.md

-# #SdeSheetChallenge
+# Leetcode Grind

-<h2> This repo keeps a track of the progress as asked by Striver (SDE Sheet Challenge)
+<h2> This repo keeps a track of the progress of me grinding LC questions everyday

-<h3> This has all the Leetcode problems that I am solving during this challenge (and beyond) with proper Problem Statements and Solutions well documented
+<h3> The Problem Statements and the Solutions are well-documented

 &nbsp;&nbsp;&nbsp;
 &nbsp;&nbsp;&nbsp;